Andy Karl: Personal life

-Karl met his wife Orfeh while in the musical for Saturday Night Fever.
-They were married in January 2001 and reside in Manhattan.
-In addition to Saturday Night Fever, Karl and his wife have performed together in Me and Mrs. Jones, Nights on Broadway II, Bright Lights, Big City, Legally Blonde, and Pretty Woman: The Musical.
+Karl met his former wife Orfeh while in the musical for Saturday Night Fever.
+They were married in January 2001 and resided in Manhattan.
+In addition to Saturday Night Fever, Karl and his former wife have performed together in Me and Mrs. Jones, Nights on Broadway II, Bright Lights, Big City, Legally Blonde, Pretty Woman: The Musical, and Joseph and the Amazing Technicolor Dreamcoat.
+In May 2024, he announced they had separated after 23 years of marriage.
+Shortly after, Karl confirmed his relationship with Groundhog Day co-star Elise McCann.
+The two revealed that they have become engaged to be married on July 28th, 2025.